pupil-labs/pupil-docs/src/invisible/explainers/enrichments/reference-image-mapper.md

 </div>

 To check if gaze has been mapped successfully, use the side-by-side view:
-1. Select a recording
+1. Select a recording.
-2. Select the Reference Image Mapper Enrichment
+2. Select the Reference Image Mapper Enrichment.
-3. Select the Scene / Reference Image View
+3. Select the Scene / Reference Image View.
 4. If you want to visualize and evaluate the 3D model generated (white dots), just turn on the Point Cloud toggle!

-Now when you play back the recording you can see where gaze is mapped to on your reference image for validation
+Now when you play back the recording you can see where gaze is mapped to on your reference image for validation.

 ## Occlusions